African leaders hail Tutu, but many don't follow his lead - NewsBreak

 African leaders hail Tutu, but many don't follow his lead

-MUTARE, Zimbabwe — (AP) — African leaders are paying tribute to Archbishop Emeritus Desmond Tutu for his fearless campaign that helped end South Africa's brutal apartheid regime and bring democracy to the country.
+African leaders are paying tribute to Archbishop Emeritus Desmond Tutu for his fearless campaign that helped end South Africa s brutal apartheid regime and bring democracy to the country.

 A celebration of Tutu's life, featuring the music and dancing that he loved, was held this week at Cape Town City Hall.
 Memorial services are planned in Johannesburg and other parts of South Africa.